 You can use these audience lists inside Google Ads as a target audience for your remarketing campaign or create a similar audience for your prospecting campaigns.

 - Open Google Analytics account and click Admin.
 Under property click Audience Definition -> Audiences.

 - Click add a destination and choose your Google Ads account -> Enable.

-4. Once you specified audience condition click Apply, add audience name and select AdWords as a destination.
+4. Once you specified the audience condition, click Apply, add audience name, and select AdWords as a destination.

-Conclusion: I have shown you the quickest and the easiest way to add server-side conversions tracking to Google Ads – exporting goals from Google Analytics.
-It will show your ads’ performance inside Google Analytics and compare Google Ads results with other traffic sources.
+I have shown you the quickest and easiest way to add server-side conversions tracking to Google Ads.
+This way, exporting goals from Google Ads and Analytics allows you to see the ad performance inside Google Analytics and compare Google Ads results with other traffic sources.

-On the other side, you can import Google Analytics behavioural metrics like bounce rate, average session duration, and pages per session into Google Ads.
-You can also create and share Google analytics audiences into Google Ads.
+On the other side, you can import Google Analytics behavioral metrics like bounce rate, average session duration, and pages per session into Google Ads.
+You can also create and share Google Analytics audiences with Google Ads.